Ellis will join the team in January.

 Under his direction, there is no limit on how high the Seminole programs will go.

-Jones has become one of the winningest coaches in school history in his first nine years in Florida State.
-He is the only coach in school history to lead the Seminoles to seven NCAA Tournament appearances (no other coach has led Florida State to more than five appearances) and he is ranked second in school history with seven tournament championships (the school record is nine by Don Veller).
-The Seminoles have appeared in a school record seven consecutive NCAA Tournaments entering the 2012-13 season.
+Jones has become one of the winningest coaches in school history in his first ten years in Florida State.
+He is the only coach in school history to lead the Seminoles to seven NCAA Tournament appearances (no other coach has led Florida State to more than five appearances) and he is ranked first in school history with 12 tournament championships (second is nine by Don Veller).
+The Seminoles have appeared in a school record eight consecutive NCAA Tournaments entering the 2013-14 season.

 2012 NCAA CHAMPIONSHIP